UKEICC 80m Contest Rules (2019-20 series)

 Scores will accumulate to give overall winners in each section at the end of the series.

-In this third series of contests, as in the second series, individual entrants are invited to enter our Teams competition, by forming a team of 3 entrants, with 1 reserve (i.e. a team of 4, but only 3 scores count in each contest).
+These are primarily single-operator events, but individual entrants may also wish to enter our Teams competitions, either by forming a team of 3 entrants, with 1 reserve (i.e. a team of 4, but only 3 scores count in each contest) or as a team of two entrants.

-N1MM+ users - please ensure that you use the new .udc file (see link in section 9 below) OR change the default IO93 locator stored by N1MM+ to your correct locator before submitting your logfile.
+N1MM+ users - please ensure that you use the new .udc file (see link in section 9 below) and make sure you enter *your* locator in the setup field.

 First and last Wednesdays in the months of September through to April inclusive (7 contests on each mode) Excluding December.